-Tariffs on Chinese Toys Will Affect Kids TV
+Tariffs on Chinese Toys to Affect Kids TV

-It is known that U.S. children’s TV producers and distributors make most of their money licensing toys’ rights to merchandising companies.
+It is known that U.S. children’s TV producers and distributors gain high profits licensing toys’ rights to merchandising companies.
 In turn, U.S. toy companies produce most of their merchandise in China and ship their items back to the U.S. This was until president Donald Trump announced a 145 percent tariff on Chinese imports.

 Licensors and licensees will now need to renegotiate royalty agreements to account for tariff-related cost increases.
 This could strain relationships between IP owners and manufacturers, as seen in the toy industry’s efforts to split tariff costs among stakeholders.